robshea/diffraction.cam/_pages/about.md

 The diffraction ratio values were compared with visual diffraction tests for [APS-C](https://blog.robsheaphotography.com/2020/09/15/diffraction-in-infrared-photography.html) and [medium format](https://blog.robsheaphotography.com/2022/07/10/which-f-stop-sharpest-diffraction-gfx-50s.html) sensors to determine values where visual diffraction appears.

+## Why diffraction ratio of 3 or lower?

+Each sensor pixel contains the luminance information for a single color channel: red, green, or blue.
+In order to calculate the full RGB color of each pixel, the values of adjacent pixels are sampled.
+This process is call [demosaicing](https://en.wikipedia.org/wiki/Demosaicing).

+Since a pixel and it's adjacent pixels are sampled to determine it's color, an Airy disk that is three pixels wide will not result in diffraction.
+An Airy disk larger than three pixels wide can cause diffraction.
+In testing diffraction on both Bayer and X-Trans sensors, the diffraction ratio produces similar results regardless of demosaicing type.

 ## What is an Airy Disk?

 > All photons coming from a single point on your subject do not produce a single point of light on your camera's sensor.
 Due to diffraction, each photon bends in a slightly different direction when passing through the aperture.
 Photons strike the sensor in a disk shape, surrounded by concentric light rings.
 This disk is called an _Airy disk_.